rails/rails/guides/source/testing.md

 | `assert_no_error_reported { block }`                             | Ensures that no errors have been reported, e.g. `assert_no_error_reported { perform_service }`|
 | `flunk( [msg] )`                                                 | Ensures failure.
 This is useful to explicitly mark a test that isn't finished yet.|

 The above are a subset of assertions that minitest supports.
-For an exhaustive & more up-to-date list, please check the [Minitest API documentation](http://docs.seattlerb.org/minitest/Minitest), specifically [`Minitest::Assertions`](http://docs.seattlerb.org/minitest/Minitest/Assertions.html).
+For an exhaustive and more up-to-date list, please check the [minitest API documentation](http://docs.seattlerb.org/minitest/Minitest), specifically [`Minitest::Assertions`](http://docs.seattlerb.org/minitest/Minitest/Assertions.html).

-Because of the modular nature of the testing framework, it is possible to create your own assertions.
+With minitest you can add your own assertions.
 In fact, that's exactly what Rails does.
 It includes some specialized assertions to make your life easier.

-NOTE: Creating your own assertions is an advanced topic that we won't cover in this guide.
+NOTE: Creating your own assertions is a topic that we won't cover in this guide.

 ### Rails-Specific Assertions